Aider-AI/aider/examples/complex-change.md

 > Added tests/test_main.py to the chat
 > Added aider/getinput.py to the chat

-#### >  instead of using /dev/null to send no output in the main tests, can we use the prompt_toolkit input mocking functions?
+#### >  instead of using /dev/null to send no input in the main tests, can we use the prompt_toolkit input mocking functions?

 Yes, we can use the `prompt_toolkit.input` module to mock the input in the tests.
 Here's how to modify the `tests/test_main.py` file: